WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

 As you can see, the `data-wp-each` directive has generated a `<li>` element for each fruit in the array, and the `data-wp-text` directive has been processed, populating each `<li>` with the correct fruit name.

-## Manipulating the state/context in the client
+## Manipulating the global state and local context in the client

 One of the key strengths of the Interactivity API is how it bridges the gap between server-side rendering and client-side interactivity.
-To do so, the global state and local context initialized on the server are also serialized and made available to the Interactivity API runtime in the client, allowing the application to continue functioning and manipulating the DOM dynamically.
+To do so, the global state and local context initialized on the server are also serialized and made available to the Interactivity API stores in the client, allowing the application to continue functioning and manipulating the DOM dynamically.

 Let's extend this example to include a button that the user can click to add a new fruit to the list: